MelodiousMeadow/zw_portfolio/README.md

 [TechTrove eCommerce Analysis](https://github.com/MelodiousMeadow/TechTrove_eCommerce_Analysis)

-- Analyzed more than 100k records of sample eCommerce data using SQL and Excel for a simulated company, TechTrove.
-Extracted key metrics including average order value, total sales, and order counts.
-Identified  opportunities to discontinue underperforming items and optimize the loyalty member program to  drive business success relevant to marketing and sales teams.
+- Analyzed 100k+ records of sample eCommerce data using SQL and Excel for a simulated company, TechTrove.
+- Extracted key metrics including average order value, total sales, and order counts to assess business performance.
+- Identified opportunities to discontinue underperforming items and optimize the loyalty member program, driving business success for marketing and sales teams.

 [Pinnacle Health Insurance Analysis](https://github.com/MelodiousMeadow/PinnacleHealthAnalysis)

-- This project analyzed data from Pinnacle Health Insurance as a case study to assess North Star Metrics—Cost Per Click (CPC), Click-Through Rate (CTR), impressions, and clicks in order to evaluate campaign success.
-Using SQL and Tableau, a 50k row dataset was examined, revealing that some campaigns had low CPC and high CTR, while others either received no clicks or had high CPC.
-Based on these findings, recommendations were made for Pinnacle Health Insurance to reconfigure their campaigns and health plans, optimizing them to increase profitability and boost financial performance.
+- Analyzed 50k-row dataset from Pinnacle Health Insurance to assess North Star Metrics—Cost Per Click (CPC), Click-Through Rate (CTR), impressions, and clicks for evaluating campaign success.
+- Utilized SQL and Tableau to identify trends, revealing campaigns with low CPC and high CTR, while others had no clicks or high CPC.
+- Recommended reconfiguring campaigns and health plans, optimizing them to increase profitability and boost financial performance for Pinnacle Health Insurance.

 [Student Performance Analysis](https://github.com/MelodiousMeadow/Student_Performance_Analysis)

-- Analyzed student performance in Portugal.
-Students within a 15-minute drive of the school performed better, and students who drank during the week had lower grades.
-Parental employment in healthcare or teaching correlated with higher student achievement (>12.5 on a 20-point scale).
-Schools can leverage these findings to enhance grades by optimizing transportation and cultivating supportive family and school environments.
+- Using Python nalyzed student performance data in Portugal, finding that students within a 15-minute drive of the school performed better academically.
+- Identified correlations between alcohol consumption during the week and lower grades.
+Additionally, students with parents employed in healthcare or teaching showed higher academic achievement, scoring above 12.5 on a 20-point scale.
+- Provided recommendations for schools to enhance academic performance by optimizing transportation access and fostering supportive family and school environments.

 ### About Me: